 Art and artefacts, particularly Byzantine-style paintings and textiles, are excellently displayed in the Gallery of Old Romanian Art.
 To continue the theme, the Museum of Collections is recommended for the afternoon.
 Evening opera (concert performance) Die Frau Ohne Schatten (R. Strauss) with the Berlin Radio Symphony Orchestra, Vladimir Jurowski (conductor), Torsten Kerl (the Emperor), Anne Schwanewilms (the Empress), Thomas Mayer (Barak, the Dyer), Ricarda Merbeth (the Dyer’s Wife).

 Apart from the daily lecture, the day is free.
 There is yet much to see, but highly recommended is the Gallery of European Art, particularly strong on Italian, Spanish and Netherlandish Old Masters and French Impressionists.
 The Muzeul Theodor Aman should not be missed.
 Afternoon concert in the Athenaeum with Orchestre Pelléas, Benjamin Levy (conductor), Tasmin Little (violin): Debussy, ‘Sarabande’; Enescu, Violin Sonata No. 3 (arr. for orchestra); Ravel, ‘Tzigane’; Chabrier, ‘Bourrée Fantasque’; Bizet, Symphony in C. Break for dinner.
-Evening concert with the Berlin Radio Symphony Orchestra, Vladimir Jurowski (conductor), Julia Fischer (violin): Britten, Violin Concerto, Op.
-15; Enescu, Symphony No. 3 in C, Op.
+Evening concert with the Berlin Radio Symphony Orchestra, Vladimir Jurowski (conductor), Julia Fischer (violin): Brahms, Violin Concerto in D, Op.
+77; Enescu, Symphony No. 3 in C, Op.
 21.

 A second guided walk, this time around the more southerly part of the historic centre, scheduled to be totally erased by Ceaușescu.
 Several Byzantine-style churches are seen.
 A visit to the History Museum is suggested for the afternoon.
 Evening concert with the Orchestre National de France, Emmanuel Krivine (conductor), Evegny Kissin (piano): Liszt, ‘Mazeppa’ symphonic poem, Piano Concerto No. 2 in A; Mussorgsky/Ravel, ‘Pictures at an Exhibition’.

-Morning recital in the Small Palace Hall with Charles Richard Hamelin (piano): Debussy, ‘Images Oubliées’; Rachmaninov, Morceaux de fantaisie, Op.
+Morning recital at the National University of Music with Charles Richard Hamelin (piano): Debussy, ‘Images Oubliées’; Rachmaninov, Morceaux de fantaisie, Op.
 3; Enescu, Piano Suite No. 1 in G minor, Op.
 3; Prokofiev, Piano Sonata No. 4 in C minor, Op.
 29. Monstrous in conception, ghastly in design but stunningly, hilariously and creepily magnificent, the Ceaușescu-built Palace of Parliament has to be seen, sadly.
 (Please note interior visits can only be confirmed one week in advance).
 Fly from Bucharest to London Heathrow, arriving c.
-8.55pm.
+9.30pm.

 Dr John Allison